reteps/dockerfmt/README.md

 ```

 This is surprisingly [non-trivial](https://github.com/moby/buildkit/issues/5889) as we want to attach the comments to their position in the formatted output, but they are stripped by the parser beforehand.

+## Caveats

+The `RUN` parser currently doesn't support grouping or semicolons in commands.
+Contributions are welcome!

+## JS Bindings

+The JS bindings are available in the `js` directory.
+More information on how to use them can be found in the [README](js/README.md) file.